apache/sqoop/docs/src/site/sphinx/ConnectorDevelopment.rst

 What is Connector?
 ++++++++++++++++++

-Connector provides interaction with external databases.
+The connector provides the facilities to interact with external data sources.
-Connector reads data from databases for import, and write data to databases for export.
-Interaction with Hadoop is taken cared by common modules of Sqoop 2 framework.
+The connector can read from, or write to, a data source.

 When do we add a new connector?
 ===============================
 You add a new connector when you need to extract data from a new data source, or load data to a new target.
 In addition to the connector API, Sqoop 2 also has an engine interface.
-At the moment the only engine is MapReduce,but we may support additional engines in the future.
+At the moment the only engine is MapReduce, but we may support additional engines in the future.
 Since many parallel execution engines are capable of reading/writing data there may be a question of whether support for specific data stores should be done through a new connector or new engine.